-- God was calling the youth, Samuel, to tell him something, but Samuel could not recognize the Lord’s voice because he was not yet familiar with it.
+- God was calling the youth, Samuel, in order to tell him something, but Samuel could not recognize the Lord’s voice because he was not yet familiar with it.

 - How many of us need to develop that kind of heart to dispose ourselves to listen to what God has to say to us?
-Maybe we are not willing to spring out of our comfort and go with alacrity to a person in need who calls us.
+Maybe, unlike the boy Samuel, we are not willing to spring out of our comfort and go with alacrity to a person in need who calls us.
 Maybe we are willing but nevertheless just don’t actually do it.

 - If we got into this habit of serving, we would then be better disposed to hearing God calling to us in all sorts of ways.
 And then we would already have the habit of listening and acting at once.